Promissory Notes: Negotiable Instruments Containing Express Terms Regarding Repayment | Pollock Paralegal

 Understanding What Constitutes As a Promissory Note and What Is Meant By a Demand Note Versus a Common Note

-A promissory note is a form of negotiable instrument whereby a party (the issuer) makes an unconditional promise in writing to pay a sum of money to another party (the payee).
+Promissory Notes: Negotiable Instruments Containing Express Terms Regarding Repayment A promissory note is a form of negotiable instrument whereby a party (the issuer) makes an unconditional promise in writing to pay a sum of money to another party (the payee).
 Payment becomes due under a promissory note at fixed time stated within the promissory note or upon receipt of a demand for repayment.
 A promissory note will also contain details of any applicable terms such as a rate of accruing interest, if any.

 The Law

 The Bills of Exchange Act, R.S.C.
 1985, c.
-B-4, governs financial instruments such as currency, cheques, among other things, and defines a promissory note as:
+B-4, addresses promissory notes as a form of financial instrument, along with currency, cheques, among other things, and specifically defines a promissory note as:

 176 (1) A promissory note is an unconditional promise in writing made by one person to another person, signed by the maker, engaging to pay, on demand or at a fixed or determinable future time, a sum certain in money to, or to the order of, a specified person or to bearer.